CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 This variation was likely due to internal postgresql details.

 Although the overal storage in the database was increased somewhat with JSONB the overall performance would not be affected.
-Since the JSONB columns is not indexed, the size of the indexes being queried would be the same with JSONB as with the current schema.
+Since the JSONB column is not indexed, the size of the indexes being queried would be the same with JSONB as with the current schema.
 Overall I/O with the database should be lower with this schema since only one query is needed for each claim instead of one per table.

+**Drawback 3:** Without the relational structure we can't perform queries in the normal way.

+Standard SQL query syntax for fields within the JSON would not be available however postgresql provides a set of operators and functions for querying information within a `JSONB` column.
+This feature is documented here: https://www.postgresql.org/docs/12/functions-json.html

+The functions and operators are different than what a SQL user may be used to but they allow full access to values contained in the JSON.
+Postgresql also supports building indexes from properties of objects stored in a JSONB column although we plan to copy often used values into separate columns within the record so that BFD API queries don't have to depend on non-standard query syntax.

 ### Proposed Solution: Notable Alternatives